Eye Floaters and Flashes: I Had Posterior Vitreous Detachment

 He wanted to examine me immediately.
 He said he didn’t want me to put it off.
 I had no idea at the time why he was being so insistent about having me rush in right away, but I listened to him and headed right over to his office.

 I learned a lot from this experience.
-I learned that when one experiences these symptoms it may mean either one of two things:
+I learned that when one experiences these symptoms it might mean either one of two things:

 1. You might have a detached retina.